-This report sets out a screening assessment of the headline actions within the Cycling Framework based on existing evidence and previous assessment work.
+This report sets out an ICIA assessment of the actions within the Cycling Framework based on existing evidence and previous assessment work.

-This report will be updated and expanded following a 12 week period of consultation and the feedback and findings of the consultation will contribute towards completing a full assessment.
-The key activities and timescales for undertaking the assessment are as follows:
+This report has been updated and expanded following a 12 week period of consultation and the feedback and findings of the consultation will contribute towards completing a full assessment.
+A record of consultation comments and actions taken in response is provided in Appendix B.